yasminefontenele/42_Libft/README.md

 42 school's first project, <em>libft</em>, is about learning how the usual `standard functions` of C programming work.
 You will do the coding of the functions and also learn about `library` and `Makefile`.

+	🤓 These functions will be used in future projects, so more important than deliveringt is understanding it! 🙃

 For detailed information, refer to the [**subject of this project**](https://github.com/yasminefontenele/42_Libft/blob/main/Libft.pdf).

 ##